animetosho/ParPar/xor_depends/info.md

 appears to be designed for amd64 platforms (and it [doesn’t build without changes](<http://lab.jerasure.org/jerasure/gf-complete/issues/6>)).

+Notes:

-Note that ALTMAP is implied for XOR\_DEPENDS since the data is arranged differently.
+-   ALTMAP is implied for XOR\_DEPENDS since the data is arranged differently.
     ALTMAP implementations require conversion to/from the normal layout, the overhead of which is not shown in these benchmarks (for PAR2 purposes, the overhead is likely negligible if large number of recovery slices are being generated).

-Note that the benchmark uses different memory locations for source and destination, and hence, does not incur the XOR\_DEPENDS speed penalty where source == destination.
+-   the benchmark uses different memory locations for source and destination, and hence, does not incur the XOR\_DEPENDS speed penalty where source == destination.

+-   XOR\_DEPENDS (JIT) does not perform as well on 32 bit builds as it does here, due to fewer XMM registers being available for caching

+-   the LUT generation speed of SPLIT\_TABLE(16,4) implementations have been slightly improved by removing some duplicate log table lookups

 Intel Core 2 (65nm)
 -------------------